505 research outputs found

 Macrophages play an important role in the host immune response to Mycobacterium avium subsp. paratuberculosis (MAP) infection, however, MAP is able to disrupt normal macro- phage functions to avoid destruction.
 It is unclear whether the phenotypes of macrophages present in the target tissue play a role in the inability to clear MAP infection.
 The aim of this study was to identify macrophage phenotypes (host defense or resolution and repair) present within the bovine ileum of naturally infected cattle, as well as to ascertain abundance of each macrophage phenotype present during different stages of MAP infection.
 Immunofluo- rescent (IF) labeling was performed on frozen bovine mid-ileal tissue sections collected from 28 Holstein dairy cows.
 Comprehensive IF staining for cytokines, such as IFN-γ, IL- 1Ra, IL-1β, IL-10, TGF-β, TNF-α, and uNOS, along with markers such as CD163, CD206, and TLR4, served to define the macrophage phenotypes.
 Overall, cows in the clinical stage of disease demonstrated significantly higher numbers of resolution and repair macrophages and lower numbers of host defense macrophages in the ileal tissue.
 Interestingly, subclinically affected cows with asymptomatic disease had a nearly equal ratio of host defense and resolution and repair macrophage phenotypes, whereas macrophage phenotype was skewed to a host defense macrophage in the tissues of the control noninfected cows.
 The preponderance of M2-like resolution and repair phenotype for macrophages in the tissues of cows with clinical disease would explain why the host fails to control and/or clear the infection, leading to a higher MAP burden.
 The results of the current study offer insight into the disparate macrophage phenotypes present in the bovine ileum during different stages of infection

-Genetic markers for screening animals for improved disease resistance (NRAMP)
+Genetic markers for improved disease resistance in animals (BPI)

 Get PDF

-A method for determining improved innate immunity, disease resistance or performance in animals is disclosed.
-The method involves assays for a genetic differences in the NRAMP1 gene of the animal which is associated with superior disease resistance.
-Novel NRAMP1 sequence, assays, and compositions for identifying the presence of absence of these alleles are provided
+A method for determining improved disease resistance in animals is disclosed.
+The method assays for a novel genetic alleles of the BPI gene of the animal.
+The alleles are correlated with superior disease resistance.
+Novel nucleotide sequences, assays and primers are disclosed for the methods of the invention

 Get PDF